2025 Vol. 37, No. 11

 Background

-Autonomous navigation for Unmanned Aerial Vehicles (UAVs) is critical in Global Navigation Satellite System (GNSS)-denied scenarios, particularly within complex electromagnetic environments.
-Conventional Terrain Aided Navigation (TAN) systems often rely on single-modality sensors, making them susceptible to targeted interference that can degrade feature data and lead to positioning failure.
+Autonomous navigation for unmanned aerial vehicles (UAVs) is critical in global navigation satellite system (GNSS)-denied scenarios, particularly within complex electromagnetic environments.
+Conventional terrain aided navigation (TAN) systems often rely on single-modality sensors, making them susceptible to targeted interference that can degrade feature data and lead to positioning failure.
 Although multimodal feature fusion has shown potential for enhancing robustness, existing methods often impose significant computational overhead, limiting their suitability for real-time UAV applications.

 Purpose